invalidcode232/steam-id-scraper/README.md

 ```

 **Output**
-Steam IDs that have not been used will be stored to `output.txt`
+Steam IDs that have not been used will be stored to `output.txt` (Output file name is changeable in `config.json`)